The Tipling, Tesni, Thomason Tour

 Additional Information

-Moderate fitness and agility level is required for this trip – some parts of the itinerary involve a fair amount of walking, perhaps up to five miles a day – particularly on Hermaness.
-Note especially on Otter tracking days the terrain and pace can be challenging however there is always the offer to help with carrying gear – something that we regularly do for guests when working on otters, even a steady hand offered if crossing precarious seaweed covered rocks – we take our time to make sure you get into the best possible locations, in the safest possible manor.
+A good level of fitness and agility is required for this trip – some parts of the itinerary involve a fair amount of walking, averaging five miles or occasionally up to 10 miles a day – particularly on Hermaness and Noss where there are some steep uphill sections to our routes.
+Note especially on Otter tracking days the terrain and pace can be challenging however there is always the offer to help with carrying gear – something that we regularly do for guests when working on otters, even a steady hand offered if crossing precarious seaweed covered rocks – we take our time to make sure you get into the best possible locations, in the safest possible manner.

 What do I need to bring?